Betty: An Automatic Differentiation Library for Multilevel Optimization: Software Design

-\paragraph{Engine} While \texttt{Problem} manages each optimization problem, \texttt{Engine} handles a dataflow graph based on the user-provided hierarchical problem dependencies.
+\paragraph{Engine} While \texttt{Problem} manages each optimization problem, \texttt{Engine} handles hierarchical dependencies among problems in the dataflow graph.
 As discussed in Section~\ref{sec:data_flow}, a dataflow graph for MLO has upper-to-lower and lower-to-upper directed edges.
 We allow users to define two separate graphs, one for each type of edge, using a Python dictionary, in which keys/values respectively represent start/end nodes of the edge.
 When user-defined dependency graphs are provided, \texttt{Engine} compiles them and finds all paths required for automatic differentiation with a modified depth-first search algorithm.
 Moreover, \texttt{Engine} sets constraining problem sets for each problem based on the dependency graphs, as mentioned above.
-Once all initialization processes are done, users can run a whole MLO program by calling \texttt{Engine}'s run method, which repeatedly calls \emph{``step''} methods of lowermost problems.
+Once all initialization processes are done, users can run a full MLO program by calling \texttt{Engine}'s run method, which repeatedly calls the one-step gradient descent procedure of lowermost problems.
 The example usage of \texttt{Engine} is provided in Listing~\ref{lst:engine}.

--7pt To summarize, \textsc{Betty} provides a PyTorch-like simplified way of defining multiple optimization problems, which can scale up to large MLO programs with complex dependencies, as well as a modular interface for a variety of best-response Jacobian algorithms, without requiring mathematical and programming proficiency.
-In its current version, most operations and low-level primitives of \textsc{Betty}, such as best-response Jacobian algorithms and module/optimizer patching for ITD, are implemented with PyTorch, which provides high efficiency with parallel GPU computing.
-However, both \texttt{Problem} and \texttt{Engine} are largely abstract and implemented in a framework-agnostic way.
-Thus, we may consider supporting other frameworks including Tensorflow~\cite{abadi2016tensorflow} or JAX~\cite{frostig2018compiling} in the future.